ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/aarch64-rhivos2-linux-gnu.rst

 .. note::

-   This is a variant of the generic :target:`aarch64-unknown-linux-gnu` target that specifically targets RHIVOS2 automotive linux.
-As per the RHIVOS2 guidelines, qualified use requires compilation on the matching host platform RedHat Enterprise Linux 10 using using the :ref:`aarch64-unknown-linux-gnu` host compiler.
+   This is a variant of the generic :target:`aarch64-unknown-linux-gnu` target that specifically targets Red Hat In-Vehicle Operating System 2 (RHIVOS 2).
+As per the RHIVOS 2 guidelines, qualified use requires compilation on the matching host platform Red Hat Enterprise Linux 10 using using the :ref:`aarch64-unknown-linux-gnu` host compiler.

-The ``aarch64-rhivos2-linux-gnu`` Ferrocene target provides support for RedHat In Vehicle Operating System 2 (RHIVOS2) on aarch64 using glibc 2.31 or higher.
+The ``aarch64-rhivos2-linux-gnu`` Ferrocene target provides support for Red Hat In-Vehicle Operating System 2 (RHIVOS 2) on aarch64 using glibc 2.31 or higher.

 Prerequisites
 -------------

-While this target is technically a full linux and capable of hosting a compiler, the target is only qualified if cross-compiled from RHEL 10 on aarch64 in the version specified by the RHIVOS2 documentation.
-This requirement stems from the RHIVOS assumptions of use.
+While this target is technically a full linux and capable of hosting a compiler, the target is only qualified if cross-compiled from RHEL 10 on aarch64 in the version specified by the RHIVOS 2 documentation.
+This requirement stems from the RHIVOS 2 assumptions of use.
 The host compiler is :target:`aarch64-unknown-linux-gnu`.

 This target uses the LLVM ``ld.lld`` linker.
 To locate the system C libraries required to create a functional Linux binary, this target drives the ``ld.lld``